LuZhangTina/Message-Queue/README.md

                      |
                      |     |--------------> pull from top
                      |     |                when pull, tag the message with a non-nulll visible date
-                     |     |                return the message, but not poll the message from queue
+                     |     |                return the message, but not pop the message from queue
                      |     |
                      |     |
                     \|/    |